The aim of this epic expedition is to cross the African island of Madagascar from peak to sea. The challenges of this are twofold.

 - Age: over 21, fit and healthy.

 You’ll be accommodated in twin rooms at a comfortable hotel in Antananarivo and in Manakara at the end of the expedition.
+During your drive to the trailhead, you’ll stop at La Riziere in Fianarantsoa – a hospitality school for students from underprivileged backgrounds.
 You’ll stay in rustic lodges on the edge of the National Park the night before the start of the trek.
 During the trek you’ll wild camp every night in tents supplied by Secret Compass.

 You’ll be driven in 4WD vehicles and minibuses at either end of the expedition.
 On expedition, you’ll trek and paddle yourselves in two-person rafts.